guidokessels/xwing-xws/README.md

 # xwing-list-loader

-A simple Node module that turns URLs into XWS JSON objects by parsing the url and fetching the XWS from the appropriate endpoint.
+A simple Node module that takes squad builder URLs and returns the matching [XWS object](https://github.com/elistevens/xws-spec).

 ## Motivation

-In several projects I wanted to resolve a squad builder url to that squad's XWS object.
-I found myself copy-pasting some snippets of code between those projects, that I later had to update every time I wanted to support a new endpoint.

-I've created this module so I can build it once and re-use it everywhere I need it.
+In several of my X-Wing projects I wanted to resolve a squad builder url to that squad's XWS object.
+I found myself copy-pasting some snippets of code between projects that I later had to update every time I wanted to support a new endpoint.
+This wouldn't work in the long run so I created this module so I can build it once and re-use it everywhere I need it.

-## Install
+## Installation

 Install using `yarn` or `npm`: